 - Enter a name for the column (such as "Final Grade")

 - Enter "0" for the Points Possible

-- Leave the options in #3 as they are
+- Leave the choices in the Options section as they are

 - Click Submit (The new column will now appear as the last column in the Grade Center)

 - Click the action link to access the menu for this column and select Set as External Grade (a green check mark will appear next to the column heading's name indicating that this has been done)